 That usually means:

-- Reusing approved identity data inside the reservation flow
+- Reusing approved status and only the identity data the operation is permitted to retain

 - Showing the branch that screening is already complete